Engin-Boot/capture-behavior-of-a-visit-counter-univac-os/needs-tech.md

 Scenario: Recover across restarts of the server that runs the visit-counter

-  Given The system restarts agian with log file
+  Given The system restarts again with log file

   When The foot fall counter records the data